WAU Policy Concerning Sexual Discrimination and Harassment

 Sexual Violence: Physical sexual acts perpetrated without affirmative consent.
 Sexual violence includes but is not limited to sexual harassment, sexual coercion, and sexual assault.

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety, or the safety of others, or suffer substantial emotional distress.
+Examples of such include constantly following the individual around or contacting the individual by phone or email when the individual has asked the respondent to stop.
+This includes cyberstalking.

 WAU Public Safety: The Washington Adventist University Department of Public Safety (WAU DPS).

-Both parties (victim or respondent) shall be informed of the outcome of any investigations based on a violation of this policy.
+Both parties (complainant or respondent) shall be informed of the outcome of any investigations based on a violation of this policy.
 WAU shall take reasonable measures to avoid publically disclosing personally identifiable information about either of the parties, except as required by law.

 WAU-Employees: Employees (including volunteers) found in violation of this policy are subject to disciplinary action ranging from a written reprimand up to and including termination of employment, depending on the circumstances.